in-ch/nextjs-tui-date-picker/packages/nextjs-tui-date-range-picker/README.md

-# nextjs-tui-date-picker
+# nextjs-tui-date-range-picker

-`nextjs-tui-date-picker` allows you to pick a date using a pop-up calendar in `Next.js`.
+`nextjs-tui-date-range-picker` allows you to pick a date using a pop-up calendar in `Next.js`.

 ## Document